 It’s important to first make sure there are HR metrics with solid data to report on.
 HR analytics then help determine the best way to present the data.
 The types of visualization are determined based on what questions are being answered and what story is being told.

-For example, AB Company is reviewing turnover for the 2018 calendar year.
+For example, AB Company is reviewing turnover for the 2022 calendar year.
 The HR analyst reviews the data and calculates that the overall turnover rate is 10%.
-To help leadership understand how this 10% is impacting the organization, the analyst breaks down the turnover into various categories.
+To help leaders understand how this 10% is impacting the organization, the analyst breaks down the turnover into various categories.
 The analyst now has turnover rates by month, department, tenure, and gender.
 Just presenting the rates to leadership, is an ineffective way to communicate the metrics.
 Percentages alone do not make for a compelling presentation.

 The analyst will have to consider what’s the best way to represent the data visually.
 It’s important to keep in mind that each category may need to be represented differently.
 Turnover by gender may work best in a pie chart, while turnover by location will most likely work better in a bar graph.